-Screenings conducted by special education teachers or paraeducators in accordance with policies and procedures adopted by the local board are reimbursable Child Find activities.
+Screenings conducted by special education and related services personnel in accordance with policies and procedures adopted by the local board are reimbursable Child Find activities.
 While vision and hearing screenings are reimbursable Child Find activities, vision and hearing screening procedures that are afforded to all students as required by state law are not reimbursable even if performed by special teachers.